1. Introduction

 In the event of a contract termination, arrangements will be made to meet with the provider to discuss the breach of contract and next steps.
 The Board also has a responsibility to respond to CQC intervention or regulatory action of providers (28 days notice) to ensure the health and wellbeing risk of residents/services users is maintained; the needs of people using the service will always remain paramount.
 All users of the service/family will be written to, to explain the situation, what we will do and how we will support them.
 We will make every effort to ensure that individuals remain in control, and have choice about the care and support they receive.
 Best interest meetings (including with relevant family members and/or friends, advocates, and professionals) will be held for those unable to make decisions about changing services (e.g. moving to a different provider) as a consequence of services no longer being commissioned.
 Service users and/or the key people in their lives will be supported to find alternative service provision.
 An exception will be agreed for anyone who chooses to continue receiving care and support from the provider, as long as the provider remains CQC registered and that the person fully understands what this means.

-Where there are significant concerns about quality and/or safeguarding and the commissioning position has been changed to reflect this, the name of provider will be included in the Managed Placements Memo to make staff aware when considering placements.
+Where there are significant concerns about quality and/or safeguarding and the commissioning position has been changed to reflect this, the name of provider will be included in a Managed Placements Memo to make staff aware when considering placements.
 This will only be implemented following discussion with the provider at a Quality Improvement Meeting or Provider Safeguarding Meeting unless there are exceptional circumstances.
 Placements may be restricted in full or in part as part of this approach.
+Providers themselves also have the right to manage placements into their provision to enable them to address any improvements that may be required.

-Only specifically designated SCC managers and NHS Somerset senior managers can authorise a change of commissioning status in relation to their respective organisations.
+Only specifically designated Council managers and NHS Somerset ICB senior managers can authorise a change of commissioning status in relation to their respective organisations.

 The Managed Placements Memo is shared between Local Authority and Health staff involved in supporting people to find care and support in the community and in care services.
 Staff will first contact the named manager on the Memo, before making contact with that provider, so that they can be fully aware of the issues and to enable them to discuss them with the people making choices about the providers they use, and/or their families where appropriate.
 When the quality and/or safeguarding issue(s) have been resolved the designated manager will ask for the provider details to be removed from the list immediately, which will then be re-issued.